JamesRCr/ProjectForecast/README.md

 Authors:
 Aeliya Asghar, Andrey Valkov, James Crowley, Jenny Wu

-**AWS API Documentation:**
+#AWS API Documentation

-*Make sure you add any relevant identifier if there are multiple businesses at the same address!
+*Make sure you add the name of the business at the start of the address!
 Eg. put "Canadian Tire 2360 Eglinton Ave W" instead of just "2360 Eglinton Ave W"*

 **Look at sample_aws_api_call.py for a inspiration**